KnetMiner/knetminer-schemas/semantic-motif-taxonomy/knet-motif-categories-doc/HomIntManualAnn.md

-# Class: Manual Annotation about Homology Interaction (HomIntManualAnn)
+# Class: Manual Annotation via homology and interaction (HomIntManualAnn)

-_An association that represents a manual annotation based on homology interaction._
+_An association that represents a manual annotation based on homology and interaction._

 __